Kansas Recalls Hundreds Of License Plates Containing Inadvertent Ethnic Slur

 “We have contacted the current plate holders and requested an exchange of plates at no cost to the vehicle owner.
 If the exchange is not done at this time, the plates have been identified in our system and will be replaced at the time of their required annual renewal.”

 This is not the first time a state has issued license plates that brought shame – or laughs – to their owners.
 Perhaps most famously, as The Smoking Gun reports, an unfortunate Florida license plate got 12-year-old boys all across the internet laughing hysterically in the early aughts.
 That’s because Miami businessman Mark Geigel was the recipient of a license plate that had the combination “A55 RGY,” with the Florida orange symbol in the middle.
-To those of a prurient bent, the combination “A55” kind of looks like an slightly naughty three-letter word, especially considering the font used on Florida plates.
+To those of a prurient bent, the combination “A55” kind of looks like a slightly naughty three-letter word, especially considering the font used on Florida plates.
 The orange sort of resembled the letter “O,” and the last three letters… well, you get the idea.

 Fortunately, Geigel saw the humor in it.